Donald MacAlister: Academic career and later life

 After a spell teaching mathematics at Harrow School, MacAlister returned to his original intention of studying medicine, first at Cambridge, later in 1879 at St. Bartholomew's Hospital, and for a short time at Leipzig.
 In 1881, he settled in Cambridge, and took up medical teaching, investigation, and practice, and in 1884, when he graduated M.D., became a physician at Addenbrooke's Hospital.
 He was elected Fellow of the Royal College of Physicians in 1886.
 He was the Gulstonian Lecturer in 1887.

-In addition to his great talent in mathematics and his accomplishments in medicine, MacAlister was also an extraordinary linguist.
-In addition to his native Gaelic and English, he was said to have spoken well German, Norse, French, Italian, Dutch, Spanish, Portuguese, Czech, Basque, Turkish, Greek, Arabic, Swedish, Russian, Serbian, Afrikaans and Romany: nineteen languages total.
+In addition to his accomplishments in mathematics and medicine, MacAlister was also a proficient linguist.
+In addition to his native Gaelic and English, he was said to have spoken German, Norse, French, Italian, Dutch, Spanish, Portuguese, Czech, Basque, Turkish, Greek, Arabic, Swedish, Russian, Serbian, Afrikaans and Romany: nineteen languages total.

 MacAlister was a contemporary at St. John's of the first Japanese graduate of Cambridge named Kikuchi Dairoku and they were lifelong friends.
 MacAlister also assisted Inagaki Manjiro with a petition to the Council of the Senate to allow Japanese students to obtain exemption from the study of Latin and Greek for entrance examinations.

 MacAlister played a very important part in the work of the General Medical Council (GMC).
 He was elected to it in 1889 as representative of Cambridge University and became its president in 1904.
 In 1931, after an unbroken twenty-seven years in office, he stood down on grounds of ill health.

 In 1907, MacAlister was appointed Principal of the University of Glasgow, in place of Very Rev Robert Herbert Story, a position from which he retired in 1929.
 During those years, the university grew substantially.
 Upon his resignation, he was elected Chancellor of the university by the General Council.

 MacAlister took a leading part in the university business of the country.
 He was one of the founders of the Universities Bureau of the British Empire, and was for many years Chairman of the Standing Committee of Vice-Chancellors and Principals of the British universities.

 MacAlister's work was widely recognised; he received honorary doctorates from thirteen universities and was appointed KCB in 1908 and created a baronet, of Tarbert, Cantire, in the County of Argyll, in 1924.

 In 1917, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Ralph Allan Sampson, Frederick Orpen Bower, John Horne, and Thomas James Jehu.

 He died in 1934 and is buried in the Parish of the Ascension Burial Ground in Cambridge, with his wife, Edith Florence Boyle (16 June 1873 – 27 November 1950).
 They had no children and the baronetcy became extinct upon his death.